maximilianh/crisporPaper/README.md

 compEffScores.py
         Main script.
-Compares predicted scores from effData/*.scores.tab with obtained efficacy from the same files.
-Creates
+Compares predicted scores from effData/*.scores.tab with obtained efficiency from the same files.
+        Input: effData/*.scores.tab
+        Output: out/effScoreComp.tsv and out/compEffScores-train.pdf and
+        out/compEffScores-valid.pdf

+plotHeat.R:
+        Creates the heatmap of spearman correlations
+        Input: out/effScoreComp.tsv
+        Output: out/heatData.tsv and out/heatMap.pdf
+        = FIGURE 5
+        Has to be run with "Rscript plotHeat.R" unlike all other scripts.

 scoreCutoffs.py:
         obtain the 75 percentiles from the scores and print to stdout.